-The log function
+The base 10 logarithm function

-For example it is obvious that 1000 can be written as 10 3.
+For example the number 16 can be expressed as 10 1.2.

 any positive number x as input and returns the